ElementsProject/lightning/doc/contribute-to-core-lightning/docker-images.md

 2. Start your `bitcoind` node on the local machine.

-3. Start `vlsd` locally with your prefered configuration.
+3. Start `vlsd` locally with your preferred configuration.
 For example:

 ```shell
 export LIGHTNING_VLS_DIR=/root/.lightning